sequelize/sequelize/docs/manual/getting-started/sequelize-cli.md

-# Sequelize CLI & Sequelize Auto
+# Sequelize CLI

-[Sequelize Command-Line Interface (sequelize-cli)](https://github.com/sequelize/cli) gives you command line support for creating and running migration files and various generators that help with quickly getting your project up and running.
+[Sequelize Command-Line Interface (sequelize-cli)](https://github.com/sequelize/cli) gives you command line support to initialize your project, create and run migration files, and various generators that help with quickly getting your project up and running.

 ## Installing the CLI